lainio/err2/README.md

 immediately by a programmer.

 > [!NOTE]
-> Since v0.9.5 you can set these asserters through Go's standard flag package
+> Since v0.9.5 you can set *tracers* through Go's standard flag package just by
-> just by adding `flag.Parse()` to your program.
+> adding `flag.Parse()` call to your source code.
 See more information from
 > [Automatic Flags](#automatic-flags).

 [Read the package documentation for more